 The new requirements, which also provide protection for the federal government’s unclassified contractual information, are broken down into three certification levels:

-- Level 2: requires external cyber security assessments performed by an accredited certification body
+- Level 2: requiring external cyber security assessments led by an accredited certification body, plus an annual affirmation (98 controls)

-- Level 3: requires high level cyber security assessments conducted by National Defence
+- Level 3: requires high-level cyber security assessments conducted by National Defence, plus an annual affirmation (200 controls)

 To cover all the bases, you’ll need to engage with your Chief Information Security Officer (CISO), or a company that provides virtual CISO (vCISO) services.
 Risk assessments, analyses and validation of technical controls, strategy development and execution, executive-level reporting – all support achieving CPCSC certification.